PaperMC/PaperDocs/source/server/configuration.rst

       chunks out of order, this is disabled by default.
 * global-max-chunk-load-rate
     - **default**: 300.0
     - **description**: The maximum chunk load rate for the whole server.
+A value of -1 will not disable this.
+Use a large number instead.
 * player-max-concurrent-loads
     - **default**: 4.0
     - **description**: The maximum number of chunk loads processed for a player at one time.
+      A value of -1 will not disable this.
+Use a large number instead.
 * global-max-concurrent-loads
     - **default**: 500.0
     - **description**: The maximum number of chunk loads processed for the whole server one time.
 This will override ``player-max-concurrent-loads`` if exceeded.
+A value of -1 will disable this limit.

 packet-limiter
 ~~~~~~~~~~~~~~